Spits-lab/Inferring_aneuploidy/README.md

 # Overview

 Chromosomal mosaicism is common in developmental systems.
-However, most existing **single-cell RNA-seq CNV inference tools rely on predefined diploid reference populations** to detect copy number alterations from gene expression patterns.
+However, most existing **single-cell RNA-seq CNV inference tools rely on predefined euploid reference populations** to detect copy number alterations from gene expression patterns.

 This requirement presents challenges in systems where: